miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

 Yeti table columns are sortable by default.
 Try to click the table headers in the example below.

 You can disable sorting in any column by passing `@sortable={{false}}` to any column definition.

+If you want to disable sorting on all columns, instead of doing it on each column, you can pass in `@sortable={{false}}` to the parant `<YetiTable>` component.

-In this example we disabled sorting on the second column.
+In the following example we disabled sorting on the second column.

 {{#docs-demo as |demo|}}
   {{#demo.example name="sorting-simple.hbs"}}